 Besides the performances an advocacy group formulated recommendations and suggestions that they will send to the European Parliament and to EU member state governments.
 Members of national parliaments and government officials were also present at the festival, where these recommendations have been shared.
 Jelena Jovanovic, Deputy Leader of the Parliament of Vojvodina and Stefan Vavrek, Roma policy expert of the Bridge Party and member of the Slovak Parliament opened the festival and they both expressed the importance of Roma youth participation and movements like this.
 Meanwhile Lívia Járóka and Klára Dobrev, vice-presidents of the European Parliament, Ismael Cortes, member of Spain’s Congress of Deputies and other MEPs greeted the participants of the event via letters or video messages.
 The Hungarian Romano Glaszo (Human Voice) art group and Karaván Família music band; the Serbian Romano Ternype dance group and Orkestar RT Vojvodine Velos tambourine band; and the Italian TernYpe Dance brought the last evening of “So keres, Europa?!” to life.

-The event was co-financed by the European Commission and the Visegrad Fund.
+The event was co-financed by the Visegrad Fund and the REC Programme of the DG Justice, European Commission.
 Phiren Amenca first organised “So keres, Europa?!” in 2015, at the time, more than 400 young people gathered in Cluj Napoca, Romania, to lay the foundations of cooperation between Roma and non-Roma youth.
 The second “So keres Europa?!” event was held in Varna, Bulgaria in 2017, with the participation of 150 young people from all around Europe.
 The movement continues and the next “So keres” will be held in Lithuania in 2021!